csbg/BioinformaticsPracticals1/Script_UNIX.md

 echo $x | sed 's/a//g'
 ```

-Now we will write the profiles to test and the patterns into variables
+Now we will write the gRNAs to test and the regexp patterns into variables
 ```
 guide=TT
 echo $guide